-Africa is king when it comes to wild animals and safaris.
+Africa is legendary when it comes to wild animals and safaris.
 There are more than 1100 species of mammals alone, amounting to millions of animals on the continent.
 To give you an idea - just as part of the famous big migration each year between the Masai Mara in Kenya and the Serengeti in Tanzania, there are an estimated two million wildebeest!

 1. The Lion (Panthera Leo).
 King of the Jungle!